Working ethically with children and young people as research participants

 Are you contemplating or planning research with children and young people?
 How straightforward does it seem?
 How clear is the guidance that you might have read on working with children and young people as participants?
 Are you sure that you have weighed up all the ethical considerations?

 This workshop will look both at ethical codes and guidance and consider practical examples of research with children and young people that raises ethical dilemmas.
-The course is mainly aimed at students in the social sciences.

 The expected outcomes of the session are that you will:

 - Gain familiarity with relevant codes of ethics and conduct